 Being involved in business can be fulfilling, satisfying, and empowering.
-Organizing your teams, setting up the organization to succeed, achieving financial targets.
+Organizing your teams, setting up the organization to succeed, and achieving financial targets.
 These are the things that make it all worth it.

-Successful businesses remain successful by being better than, and beating their competitors.
+Successful businesses remain successful by being better than and beating their competitors.
 If your opponent is doing something wrong, capitalizing on their mistake is a surefire way to put yourself in a stronger position.

 Analyzing Competitor Behavior